 In the end, it’s the intention that matters and I am sure that your friends or that Croatian woman you fell in love with and want to impress will indeed be impressed even if you don’t get the pronunciation right.

-But let’s not waste any time and let’s check out the main things you need to know for the winter holidays, then a few extras to help you really blow away your Croatian friends!
+But let’s not waste any time and let’s check out the main things you need to know how to say during the winter holidays, then a few extras to help you really impress your friends from Croatia.

 How to say Merry Christmas in Croatian